mohittahiliani/adaptive-RED-ns3/src/network/doc/queue.rst

 ###############################

-Adaptive Random Early Detection (ARED) is a queue variant of RED that aims to (i) automatically set the Queue weight, MinTh and MaxTh in RED and (ii) adapt maximum drop probability in RED.
-The model in ns-3 is a port of Sally Floyd's ns-2 ARED model.
+Adaptive Random Early Detection (ARED) is a queue variant of RED that aims to (i) automatically set the Queue weight, MinTh and MaxTh and (ii) adapt maximum drop probability.
+The model in ns-3 contains implementation of both (i) and (ii), and is a port of Sally Floyd's ns-2 ARED model.

 References
 ==========